 Almost all mothers of newborns are able to breastfeed.
 Even if you have a health problem, such as diabetes, or if you have had breast surgery, you can likely still breastfeed.
 But some women should not breastfeed, such as those who are HIV-positive or have active tuberculosis.

 Breastfeeding is a learned skill—you will get better at it with practice.
-You may have times when breastfeeding is hard.
-The first 2 weeks are the hardest for many women.
-But don't give up.
-You can work through most problems.
-Doctors, nurses, and lactation specialists can all help.
+Be patient with yourself and your baby.
+If you have trouble, doctors, nurses, and lactation consultants can all help.
 So can friends, family, and breastfeeding support groups.

 How do you plan for breastfeeding?